-Somerset and District Elementary School Harvest Lunch!Back To News
+Somerset and District Elementary School Harvest Lunch!Back to stories

 A school garden takes teamwork to grow and based on the fall harvest from Somerset and Districts first garden season, they have a great team!
 Despite the dry summer, parent volunteers kept the garden weeded and watered, and teacher Megan Coles was able to keep the vegetables harvested.
 Their first harvest included carrots, beans, tomatoes, zucchini, beans, kale, and sunflowers!